 You learn by following something or someone.

 What is important at the end of the day, is to make sure whatever thing you apply to your business is correct and it is in the best interest of you and your business.

 Often new entrepreneurs enter the world of business without having a proper understanding of what is the mission of their business.

 They have no high expectations nor do they know the outcome their business should bring to them.

 The end goal needs to be defined very earlier on in the process otherwise, is like drifting in an open sea hoping you will get to your destination but not quite sure how to.

 All they know is just I want to make money, which is ok to some extent but is still not strong enough reason to start and run an online business.

 If the focus is only on money then the chances of truly fulfilling your potential and take your business to the next level are highly reduced.

-Think big, aim big and realise that you can achieve whatever you believe is possible.
+Think big, aim big and realize that you can achieve whatever you believe is possible.